zybinmikhail/food-order-chatbot/README.md

 ### Local usage

-Create a dedicated environment and install all the necessary libraries using the command
+Create a dedicated environment with Python 3.13 and install all the necessary libraries using the command

 ```bash
 pip install -r requirements.txt